 Purchasing a permit

-NOTE!
+In Korvatunturi angling permit area, the customer can choose between a validity period of 3 hours, 24 hours, 7 days or the entire season.
 The season permit is only valid in the waters of the Kemijoki River from above Kairinjokisuu to below Uuraojansuu.
+The prices of angling permits are as follows:

 Where to purchase A permit